Committees

 Terms of reference

-• accepting a collective responsibility to integrate the post-secondary educational sector and city life by creating meaningful relationships, good communication and common goals
+• accepting a collective responsibility to integrate the post-secondary educational sector and city life by creating meaningful relationships, good communications, and common goals

 • thinking towards the future, not live in the past nor dwell on past occurrences

-• acknowledging the complexity of the issues and be willing to work in that reality
+• acknowledging the complexity of issues and be willing to work in that reality

 • promoting inclusive and collaborative solutions